 SB 722 amended s.
 944.801, F.S., to authorize a county or municipal detention facility or the Department of Corrections (DOC) to contract with an FCS institution to provide education services to its inmates.
-The bill affirmatively provides that state funds provided for the operation of postsecondary workforce programs may be expended on a state inmate with 24 months or less remaining on his or her sentence, notwithstanding s.
-1011.81(4), F.S., which prohibits state funds for the Florida College System Program Fund from being expended on the education of state or Federal inmates.
-The bill takes effect on July 1, 2022.
+The bill affirmatively provides that state funds provided for the operation of post-secondary workforce programs may be expended on a state inmate with 24 months or less remaining on his or her sentence, notwithstanding s.
+1011.81(4), F.S., which prohibits state funds for the Florida College System Program Fund from being expended on the education of state or federal inmates.